Billionaire Republican donor Adelson loses libel lawsuit

 U.S. District Judge J. Paul Oetken in Manhattan on Monday said the article constituted protected speech and was not libelous.

-The accusation, which Adelson has denied, had surfaced in a wrongful termination lawsuit against him by fired Las Vegas Sands executive Steven Jacobs.
-It was discussed in an Associated Press article about that lawsuit, to which the NJDC provided a hyperlink in its article online.
+That accusation, which Adelson has denied, surfaced in a lawsuit brought against him by Steven Jacobs, a fired Las Vegas Sands executive.
+The allegedly libelous material contained a hyperlink to an Associated Press article that discussed Jacobs’ lawsuit.

-L. Lin Wood, a lawyer for Adelson, in an emailed statement said the decision denies his client “the basic right of trial by jury,” and that an appeal is likely.
-He also said Las Vegas Sands has a “no tolerance” policy for prostitution.

-“The statement by the National Jewish Democratic Council at issue in this case remains a boldfaced lie,” said Wood, a partner at Wood, Hernacki & Evans in Atlanta.

 He claimed that the NJDC article was intended to advance the group’s political interests by “assassinating” his character.